trickstercache/trickster/docs/new-changed-2.0.md

   - Usage: `password: ${MY_SECRET_VAR}`
 - Previous Trickster 2.0 Betas used millisecond config values like `timeout_ms: 1500`.
 These have changed to `timeout: 1500ms`.
 See more details in the Configuration section below.
 - We no longer include the `vendor` directory in the project repository and `vendor` is now in `.gitignore`. `vendor` will continue to be included in Release source tarballs.
+- The listener port formerly called `reload` is now called `mgmt` in documentation and the YAML config specification.
+Several management-specific configs from the `main` section have been relocated to `mgmt` (e.g., Ping and Pprof handler settings) while the pre-existing reload `handler_path`, `drain_timeout`, and `rate_limit` configs are now prefixed with `reload_` (e.g., `reload_rate_limit`) for clarity.
+See the Full Example YAML's for more information.
+- We now support Purging specific cache items by Key (on the public ports) or Path (on the mgmt port).
+Read more in the [cache documentation](./caches.md).
+- The [tricktool](https://github.com/trickstercache/tricktool) utility is deprecated and archived.

 ## Still to Come